Fhoerth/Fhoerth-Give-Freely-FE-Coding-Challenge/README.md

 - I used tailwind CSS just because it was easy to install following Plasmo docs and it's really lightweight.

+- I didn't use conventional commits just to save time.

+- I splitted my work into small `PR's` which can be reviewed as well.

 - Lastly, I took this project very personal, that's the reason why it took me more time than expected.
   At Matterway, there is a platform developed in V2 extension system and not compatible with V3 specs, so it cannot be migrated.
   My job was to develop from scratch a platform outside V3 extension system and replicate exactly how it works on the existing extension.
-I centralized more on communication since for me it's a very interesting topic.
+I centralized more on communication since for me it's a very interesting.topic.